EndangeredMassa/endangeredmassa.github.com/_posts/20XX-01-01-interview-process.md

 It's important to keep in mind that the data you gathered and the decision you will make is not perfect.
 Avoid judgement phrases like "this person is bad at breaking down larger tasks".
 Instead, say things like "what we saw of their ability to break down tasks was not strong".
 This leaves the judgement open.

 Skill by skill, talk about the candidate's demonstration of that skill and determine a score.
-A score can be "great", "solid", or "poor".
+A score can be a "strength", a "skill", or "unskilled".
 Keep in mind the data points you have and your confidence in those data points.

 Scores should reflect the level of the role the candidate is applying for.
 If you have a career ladder and/or job definitions that enumerate skills, use those definitions to determine these scores.